Pro-p groups acting on trees with finitely many maximal vertex stabilizers up to conjugation: Howson's property

 (ii) Since the $\G(v), v\in V(\Delta) $, are Howson, and $K_v, H_v$ are finitely generated by Theorem~\ref{cyclic General}, $K\cap H_v$ is finitely generated for any $v\in V(T)$.
 By \ref{accessibility} and Corollary~\ref{restricting maximal stabilizers} the set of maximal vertex $K$-stabilizers is finite up to conjugation.
 Thus, since $\ker(\beta)$ is finite, we can apply Lemma~\ref{G-action} to $K\cap H\leq K$ to deduce that the image of $H_1(K\cap H, \oplus_{v\in (K\cap H)\backslash V(T(H))}\ffi_p[[H/H_{\kappa(v)}]])$ in $H_1(H\cap K)$ is finite.

 Combining this with the finiteness of $\ker(\sigma)$ we deduce that $H_1(H\cap K)$ is finite, i.e. $H\cap K$ is finitely generated. \end{proof}

 \begin{rem} If a finitely generated subgroup $H$ of $G$ acts $n$-acylindrically on $T$ and does not split as a free pro-$p$ product, then the hypotheses of Theorem \ref{howson} on $H$ are satisfied automatically by Corollary~\ref{virtually subgraph of groups}.
+In particular, this holds for limit pro-$p$ groups.

 \end{rem}